Lexus LM: Second generation (AW10; 2023)

 The second-generation LM debuted on 18 April 2023 at the Shanghai Auto Show.
-The model is further distanced from the Alphard/Vellfire with a different bodywork and a separate model code.
+The model is further distanced from the Alphard/Vellfire with significantly different bodywork and a separate model code.
+Unlike the first-generation model, which was sold only in China, Taiwan and Southeast Asia, it was available in several countries, including in Europe, Australia, India, and Japan for the first time.
+Despite this, the LM is not available in North America.

-The model is exclusively sold as a hybrid vehicle, abandoning the conventional petrol model from the previous model, now having only a petrol hybrid version.
+The model is exclusively sold as a hybrid vehicle, abandoning the conventional gasoline model from the previous model, now having only a gasoline hybrid version.

 The model features the latest iteration of the "spindle grille" that is hexagon-patterned, replacing the large spindle grille of the outgoing model, while the Lexus emblem moves from the grille to the hood.
 The A-pillars are blacked out to create a full floating roof effect.

 A first for Lexus, the second-generation LM debuts "Rear Climate Concierge", which integrates controls of the air conditioning, sunshades, lighting, seat position, etc. The LM also features heated armrests and ottomans, another Lexus first, and is available with a 48-inch rear screen.

-Two models will be offered, 350h and 500h, with Lexus' Direct4 electric four-wheel drive system available.
+Two models are offered, 350h and 500h, with Lexus' Direct4 electric four-wheel drive system available.
 It will be available in three configurations: 4-seater, 6-seater, and 7-seater, as well as 4 exterior colors: Black, White, Beige, and Red.
-With the new generation, Lexus has expanded its availability by launching it in several countries, including in Europe, Australia and Japan for the first time.
-Despite this, the LM will not be available in North America.